Fitzpatrick & MacIntyre confirm Ryder Cup places

 Last updated on .From the section Golf

-Matt Fitzpatrick booked his place at the Ryder Cup with a third-place finish as Sweden's Ludvig Aberg won the European Masters in Switzerland.
+Matt Fitzpatrick booked his place at the Ryder Cup with a tie for third as Sweden's Ludvig Aberg won the European Masters in Switzerland.

 The 2022 US Open champion's performance means he replaces fellow Englishman Tommy Fleetwood as one of the two automatic final qualifiers for Europe.